 What Is a Secured Loan?

-Secured loans are backed by collateral, such as a house, car, or piece of jewelry.
+Secured loans are loans that are backed by collateral, such as a house, car, or piece of jewelry.
 Common types of secured loans are mortgage loans and car title loans.
 With a secured loan, the lender holds an interest the title or deed until the loan is fully repaid.
 If the borrower cannot repay the secured loan, the lender can take possession of the collateral and sell it to pay off the loan.

 Examples of Secured Loans